If you have big dreams, you've come to the right place.

 Business Link North Carolina (BLNC) is a free service for anyone seeking to start a small business in North Carolina.

 Working in partnership with the N.C.
-Department of Commerce, we offer one-on-one phone consultations to people interested in starting a business, small business owners in need of general support, and small-business entrepreneurs interested in moving to North Carolina.
-Our one-on-one phone consultations will answer your questions, and help you navigate topics like regulatory requirements, licensing stipulations, small-business training and more.
+Department of Commerce, we offer one-on-one phone consultations to people interested in starting a business, small business owners in need of general support, and entrepreneurs interested in moving to North Carolina.
+We’re here to answer your questions, and help you navigate topics like regulatory requirements, licensing stipulations, small-business training and more.

 Get in touch with a BLNC business counselor